mailcow/mailcow-dockerized-docs/docs/manual-guides/Dovecot/u_e-dovecot-expunge.en.md

 ### via Docker job scheduler

-To archive this with a docker job scheduler use this docker-compose.override.yml with your mailcow:
+To achieve this with a docker job scheduler use this docker-compose.override.yml with your mailcow:

 ```
 services: